 There’s something special about exploring the streets of New Orleans and wandering into a restaurant for breakfast or lunch.
-Whether you’re looking for traditional American options or Creole and Cajun inspired recipes the city’s dining scene provides endless options, particularly in the French Quarter.
-These five spots offer something from everyone, from bacon and eggs to elegant French pastries.
+Whether you’re looking for traditional American fare or Creole and Cajun-inspired recipes the city’s dining scene provides endless options, particularly in the French Quarter.
+These five spots cater to every taste, from bacon and eggs to elegant French pastries.

-This quiet, French-inspired bakery and café is perfect for early risers, opening at 6am.
+This quiet, French-inspired bakery and café is perfect for early risers, opening at 7 a.m.
 Guests enjoy a quaint interior and courtyard as they sample fresh pastries, quiches, cakes, and sandwiches.
-During carnival one of the café’s most popular items is a French king cake – flaky layers of puff pastry separated by almond paste.
-The delicate and butterfly flavor is the opposite of the cinnamon forward, sugar coated, version typically served in celebration of Mardi Gras (though both are delicious).
-Decadent lunch options include béchamel sandwiches with turkey or ham in a hot croissant with béchamel sauce and cheese.
+During the Carnival season, one of the cafe’s most popular items is a French king cake – flaky layers of puff pastry separated by almond paste.
+The delicate and butterfly flavor is the opposite of the cinnamon-forward, sugar-coated version typically served in celebration of Mardi Gras (though both are delicious).
+Decadent lunch/brunch options include quiches, sandwiches, and savory crepes.

-The Ruby Slipper has something for everyone.
-Husband and wife owners Jennifer and Erich Weishaupt started the restaurant in 2008 in Mid-city, and now there are seven locations around the city.
+Husband and wife owners Jennifer and Erich Weishaupt started the restaurant in 2008 in Mid-City, and now there are six locations around the city alone (with more in Baton Rouge and out of state).
 Affordable, everyday options like eggs, pancakes, and French toast dominate the menu, but there’s an attention to detail and New Orleans-inspired flare that makes it different from breakfast restaurants outside the city.
-The mix and match benedicts are wildly popular, with options including eggs cochon – with slow cooked pork, eggs, and hollandaise on a biscuit, as well as the Chicken St. Charles – fried chicken, eggs, and a tasso cream sauce.
-Lines here tend to be long, but a bustling bar and breakfast-focused cocktail menu help to keep the crowd patient.